MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 Verify that we don't offer saving password.

 1. Launch the sample app.
-2. Load https://www.w3schools.com/Tags/tryit.asp?filename=tryhtml5_input_type_password, ignore any iframe navigation failure messages during the test.
+2. Load <https://www.w3schools.com/Tags/tryit.asp?filename=tryhtml5_input_type_password>, ignore any iframe navigation failure messages during the test.
 3. Type in some test email and password, like test@example.com and 12345678 in Email and Password field on the right part of the page.
-4. Click `Submit` button, the page should show the inputed values.
+4. Click `Submit` button, the page should show the inputted values.
 5. Make sure that there is no browser prompt for saving password with strings like `Microsoft Edge will save and fill your password for this site next time`.
 6. Reload the page, ignore any iframe navigation failure messages during the test.
 7. Ensure that the fields are not auto filled.